Nick-Tallguy/Nick-Tallguy.github.io/_posts/vi/1900-12-18-more-about-josm_vi.md

 ---------------------------
 -   Open your internet browser and go to [http://openstreetmap.org/](http://openstreetmap.org/)
 -   Move the map to the area that you edited.
 -   You should see your changes now appearing on the map!
 If you don’t, try pressing CTRL+R to refresh the web page.
-Sometimes the browser still shows the old version and needs to be reloaded.
+Sometimes the map doesn’t update properly and needs to be reloaded.
 -   What if you don’t see your changes?
 Don’t worry - it may take a few minutes for the changes to be shown on the map.
 Also, check your additions in JOSM to make sure that you added them correctly.
 A good general rule is, if your point has an icon in JOSM, then it should be seen on the main map at the OpenStreetMap website.

 Tóm lược